 - Giglio Matters

 - Whistleblower Claims

 - Retaliation and Reprisal

 - Discrimination (on the basis of age, race, ethnicity, sex, gender, familial status, marital status, national origin and disability)

-If you have been treated unfairly, harassed, denied promotion or pay, under criminal or administrative investigation, believe you were discriminated against based on race, sex, age, ethnicity or disability status, were denied reasonable accommodations or retirement possibilities and benefits, or if you claim to have been subject to whistleblower reprisal, we can help.
+If you have been treated unfairly, harassed, denied promotion or pay, under criminal or administrative investigation, believe you were discriminated against based on race, sex, age, ethnicity or disability status, were denied reasonable accommodations or retirement possibilities and benefits, or if you claim to have been subject to whistleblower reprisal, our Washington, DC employment law attorneys can help.

 Request a Consultation with Experienced DC Employment Lawyer

 Are you currently a federal employee who has been the victim of adverse action, retaliation, or discrimination?
 Let our knowledgeable Washington, DC employment law attorneys and professional staff assist in advocating for your rights and protections under the law.